hnrymrtnz/hnrymrtnz/README.md

 </h2>

 <p>
-  ⌨️ I'm knowledgeable in <b>Java, Python, HTML, CSS, Javascript, MIPS, and Swift</b>, becoming more curious in other languages as time goes on.
+  ⌨️ I'm knowledgeable in <b>Python, Java, HTML, CSS, Javascript, SQL, and Bash</b>, becoming more curious in other languages as time goes on.
 </p>

 <p>